Guide on Sending New Year Newsletter and Ideas on What To Include

 Last-minute gifts for loved ones or a present to praise yourself for enduring all the holiday season hardships — people are still down for some shopping after Christmas.
 That’s why including a special deal in your New Year newsletter is a good decision.
 The problem is, you have to prepare something truly special after all this Black Friday and Christmas sales craze.

-Straight-up discounts might not work this time — take inspiration from Vanity Planet.
-In this email campaign, they offer a free item with purchases from a certain selection of products.
+Straight-up discounts might not work this time.
+If you want to put a spin on a regular promotion, offer a free item with purchases from a certain selection of products.

 Take a chance to pitch a product